lwheinsberg/mvNUR/01_mvNUR_bnlearn.md

 probability of the edge’s direction conditional on the edge’s presence within the network (i.e., the number of times the edge traveled in a specific direction out of the total number of iterations in which it was present).
-So in the example figure, we see an association between rs5746136 and fatigue with Es:Ed values of 1:1.
+So in the figure, we see an association between rs5746136 and fatigue with Es:Ed values of 1:1.
 This means that the edge was present in 100% of all iterations and the relationship traveled from the rs5746136 variant (“parent”) to fatigue (“child”) 100% of the time.
-Note that in our “blacklist” code above, we specified that all variants could only be a “parent” and not a “child” – so directions of 1 facing away from variants to symptoms are expected.
-This is not the case with the arrow traveling from cognitive function to pain.
+Note that in our “blacklist” code above, we specified that all variants could only be a “parent” and not a “child” – so directions of 1 on arrows travelling from variants to symptoms are expected.
+Note that, as the arrow traveling from cognitive function to pain illustrates, edge strength and direction may be less than 1.
 With Es:Ed values of 0.88:0.91, this relationship was observed in 88% of iterations but traveled in the shown direction in only 91% of realizations.
-Finally, note that edges with a strength \>0.9 are solid, while edges with a strength \<0.9 are dashed.
+Finally, note that in the figure edges with a strength \>0.9 are solid, while edges with a strength \<0.9 are dashed.

 # Conclusion